 Forgive Yourself

-FORGIVE YOURSELF.
-If I let my mistakes during my teen years define who I was then I would not be where I am today.
-We all make mistakes, but the biggest question you have to ask yourself is have I learned from my mistake.
-If the same mistake keeps happening over and over again that means you have learned the lesson yet!
-Forgiveness is key though.
+Forgiveness is key, though.
 I had to forgive myself for thinking that I was letting my family down.
 I had to acknowledge that I was upset with myself for letting myself down.
 I started telling myself that I’m human and we all make mistakes.
-I started to try and live a life where I could be happy with myself at the end of the day and if I wasn’t happy with myself how could I make tomorrow a better day.
+I started to try and live a life where I could be happy with myself at the end of the day, and if I wasn’t happy with myself, I asked how I could make tomorrow a better day.
+This process is all part of practicing self-love.

 Heal from the Past

 HEAL FROM THE PAST.
 It could be family problems, friendships that hurt you, or a teacher that seemed to have an issue with you for no reason.
 Regardless of what has happened in the past, it is important that you work to heal from it.
-Sometimes people think that to heal you have to forgive someone who hurt you, but sometimes you need to acknowledge that it was out of your control.
-We can’t help if our parents get a divorce and we can’t control a teacher who doesn’t match with our personality.
-Yet, we can work on letting go of the past and moving on.
-If you are struggling with moving forward then you may need counseling support to help you move forward.
+Sometimes people think that to heal, you have to forgive someone who hurt you, but sometimes you need to acknowledge that it was out of your control.

 Change Your View of Failure

-CHANGE YOUR VIEW OF FAILURE.
-Failure is learning that you need to find a different way of going about something.
-If you get an F on a test it means that you didn’t know the material.
-It doesn’t mean that you are stupid or incapable.
-The problem becomes though too often that teens let their “perceived failures” define who they are.
-Some of the smartest teens I have ever worked with did not do well in academics.
-This to me shows that the education system maybe hasn’t caught up with some of the smartest minds.
+This, to me, shows that the education system maybe hasn’t caught up with some of the smartest minds.
 (Read our blog on Tackling Poor Grades In Your Teen: Not Your Typical Approach to find more of my thoughts).
-To change your view on failure, you should say something positive after making a mistake of or failing at something.
-If you take a hard class, instead of saying, “I will never get this.” say to yourself “I’m in a hard class but I’m going to keep trying.”
-If you try something new, instead of saying “I suck.” say to yourself “I’m proud of myself for trying something new.”
+To change your view on failure, you should say something positive after making a mistake or failing at something.
+If you take a hard class, instead of saying, “I will never get this,” say to yourself, “I’m in a hard class, but I’m going to keep trying.”
+If you try something new, instead of saying, “I suck,” say to yourself, “I’m proud of myself for trying something new.”
+This shift in mindset is a key aspect of self-love.

 Love Yourself How You Want to be Loved

-PRACTICE LOVING YOURSELF HOW YOU WOULD WANT TO BE LOVED.
-Be kind, caring, and thoughtful to yourself.
-If your inner thoughts are filled with putting yourself down then you have to work on being kind to yourself.
-No one would want to be treated like a piece of garbage so don’t treat yourself that way.
-Treat yourself!
-Don’t wait for someone to buy you candy and flowers.
-If you love those things, why not buy them for yourself?
-Why wait?!
-Practice good hygiene….would you want to date someone who showered every four days?
+Practice good hygiene—would you want to date someone who showered every four days?
 I hope not.
 Then don’t wait that long to shower yourself.
-If you like how girls where perfume then look into different colognes.
+If you like how girls wear perfume, then look into different colognes.
 Work on doing the things you like or would want your partner to do!
-We attract who we are and so if you don’t shower likely you are going to attract someone who doesn’t either.
+We attract who we are, and so if you don’t shower, you are likely going to attract someone who doesn’t either.
 If you talk poorly about yourself, likely you will meet someone who talks poorly to themselves and who will talk poorly to you!
 Practice what you want!
+This approach to self-love ensures that you set the standard for how you want to be treated by others.